 Standard Fare offers:

-Offers featured on this website are subject to availability, maybe withdrawn at any time and are non-combinable with any other offer.
+‘Save up to 30%’ offers featured on this website are subject to availability, maybe withdrawn at any time and are non-combinable with any other offer, and must be booked by 31st January 2015.
 No retrospective discounts can be applied.
 Standard Fares featured are based on current availability and are based on twin occupancy bookings.
 Standard Fare bookings will qualify for a 5% loyalty discount if you have sailed with Voyages of Discovery before.
 Cabin number is allocated on Standard Fare bookings.

 Saver Fare offers:

-All Saver Fares are per person based on two people sharing lowest twin-bedded inside/outside cabin category currently available, include all applicable savings, are for new bookings only and cannot be combined with any other discounts.
+All Saver Fares are per person based on two people sharing lowest twin-bedded inside/outside/balcony cabin category currently available, include all applicable savings, are for new bookings only and cannot be combined with any other discounts and must be booked by 31st January 2015.
+Not all cabin categories are offering Saver Fares, please check individual cruise for details.
 All fares are correct at time of print, are subject to availability and may be changed or withdrawn at any time.
 No retrospective discounts can be applied.
 Prices include port charges, pre-paid airport and government taxes, service fees and on board gratuities for your cabin steward, dining room waiter and his assistant.
-Saver Fares have limited availability, are payable in full at time of booking and 100% cancellation and amendment fees apply.
+Saver Fares have limited availability, are payable in full at time of booking and 100% cancellation and amendment fees apply and are not combinable with any other offer.
 Cabin category, location and number will not be confirmed at time of booking but allocated nearer your departure.
 Saver Fares also exclude complimentary chauffeur service to the port/airport, car parking at the port, past passenger discount, back-to-back discount and coach transfers on no-fly cruises.
 Standard Fares are also available.